830ARYAN/Astra/README.md

 List your branches.
 A * will appear next to the currently active branch git branch

-Create a new branch at the current commit git branch [branch-name]
+Create a new branch
+git checkout -b [branch-name]

 Switch to another branch and check it out into your working directory git checkout [branch-name]